-When an asset is sold or otherwise derecognised, its carrying value, as represented by its net book value plus any provision for amortisation, is removed by corresponding entries in the relevant accounts.
+When an asset is sold or otherwise derecognised, its carrying value, as represented by its net book value plus any provision for amortisation, is removed by corresponding entries in the general ledger to the accounts for the asset's cost, relevant provisions and the Equipment Fund.

-As the cost of assets purchased are allocated to an Equipment Fund and charged against the Trust's income, all the proceeds on disposal of assets are shown as Trust income and the concept of profit or loss on the disposal of assets does not form part of the financial statements.
+As the cost of assets purchased are allocated to an Equipment Fund and charged against the company's income, any proceeds on disposal of assets are shown as Trust income and the concept of profit or loss on the disposal of assets does not form part of the financial statements.